 The biggest benefit to Skull and Bones . . . is the networking.
 In the rest of the world you get to know people through accident or through choice.
 In Bones you meet people whom you otherwise wouldn’t get to meet.
 It’s a forced setup among a group of high achievers, even the legacies.

 For generations, the Bush family—two President Bushes, the younger Bush’s grandfather, uncles, and cousins-- has called on, and been called upon by, the Brotherhood.
-Three of George H. W.’s fellow bonesmenGeorge H. Pfau, Jr., Jack Caulkins, and William Judkins Clarkraised significant funds for his presidential campaigns.
+Three of George H. W.’s fellow bonesmen—George H. Pfau, Jr., Jack Caulkins, and William Judkins Clark—raised significant funds for his presidential campaigns.
 As president, he named Pfau to be director of the Securities Investor Protection Corporation.
 Numerous bonesmen were granted positions as speechwriters and department secretaries.
 Several bonesmen were appointed as foreign emissaries: Richard Anthony Moore as ambassador to Ireland, Paul Lambert as ambassador to Ecuador (although he had no diplomatic experience), and bonesmen classmates David Grimes and Thomas W. Moseley represented Bush in Bulgaria and Uruguay, respectively.

 George W. got into Yale despite a weak academic record and has utilized Skull and Bones member connections like his father and grandfather before him.
 When he formed his first company, Arbusto Energy, Inc., he sought the financial assistance of bonesman uncle Jonathan Bush and William H. Draper III (Bones 1950).
 Bonesman Stephan Adams spent $1 million on billboard ads for Bush’s 2000 campaign.
 At least fifty-eight bonesmen contributed at least $57,972 to Bush’s campaign, while others donated money in their wives’ names.